MicrosoftDocs/common-data-model-and-service/common-data-model/model-json.md

 Property name: **fileFormatSettings**

 The file-format settings provide metadata related to the data files in the partition.
 Depending on the type, you may find different fields defined, but only one type is supported today.
-Encoding of the data files is UTF-8, in the future there will be an optional property to specify other encodings.
+Encoding of the data files is UTF-8, but you can request other encodings by creating an issue in the [GitHub repository](https://aka.ms/cdmrepo).

 | Property | Type | Description | CsvFormatSetting Required? |
 | ---------------- |---------------- |-------------------------------- |------------- |